Islandora-Devops/isle-buildkit/README.md

         └── matomo
 ```

-[imagemagick] stand outside of the hierarchy as they are use only to build
+[imagemagick] & [leptonica] stand outside of the hierarchy as they are use only
-packages that are consumed by other images during their build stage.
+to build packages that are consumed by other images during their build stage.

 ### Folder Layout